 Our Quality Policy is "We will provide products and services in a timely manner to win the confidence and satisfaction of customers."
 We focus on quality, price, delivery schedules, and technology development, and we make active use of proposals from our suppliers regarding new materials and ways to lower costs.

 Through fair transactions, we aim to establish relationships of trust with suppliers and contribute to our mutual advancement.

 Confidential business and technical information acquired by Glory in the course of purchasing transactions is managed strictly and never divulged to outside parties without the consent of the supplier concerned.

-The Glory Group operates the Supplier Compliance Hotline as a point of contact for business partners to raise concerns about Group compliance violations in order to further encourage transparent and fair purchasing trading with them.
+The Glory Group operates the Supplier Compliance Hotline as a point of contact to raise concerns about Group compliance violations in order to further encourage transparent and fair purchasing trading with them.
 These whistleblowing reports are filed by the relevant department of GLORY LTD., which is independent of Glory’s subject procurement department, where they are properly handled through an investigation of the facts and circumstances.